INFO-4602-5602/4602-Mozilla/README.md

 <li>Coordinated Views: Have two or more visualizations that interact with one another as you move through the data.</li></ul>

 <h2>Platforms:</h2>
-You can use any development platform you'd like so long as your final project runs in the browser without having to install anything new.
+You can use any development platform you'd like so long as your final project runs in the browser without having to install anything new or is a thoughtfully constructed physicalization (your physicalization does not need to be interactive).
 Your project readme should include step-by-step instructions on how to run your projects and it should run without me having to modify the code.
 You are welcome to use different platforms for each visualization.

 Some platforms to look at include:
 <ul>